SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ## The Airport Analogy
 ### Airports are able to manage high volumes of people and effeciently direct to their gates while minimizing confusion and maximizing compliance with the system demands.
 We can take inspiration from this in the following ways:
  - Segmentation and Pre-Sorting
-    - At airports: Pssangers are sorted into different terminals, gates, or check-in lines based on their destination, ticket class, or security needs, minimizing bottlenecks and confusion.
-The new self-service kiosk system that passengers use to check-in, select seats and print boarding passes.
+    - At airports passangers are sorted into different terminals, gates, or check-in lines based on their destination, ticket class, or security needs, minimizing bottlenecks and confusion.
+Ever since the introduction of the self-service kiosk system, passengers can now check-in, select seats, and print boarding passes independently, streamlining the check-in process and reducing wait times."
-    - Applying it to the A&E: We can use a pre-arrival triage which can based on symptom severity, age and the Loading Function.
+    - Applying it to the A&E: We can create a similar system based on symptom severity, age and the Loading Function.
 This can be acheived with mobile/web apps or kiosks present at the hospital sites that take the patients details as input and give a ticket, along with a path to direct patients to:
        - A&E - The Emergency Department (for high-severity cases, eg. emergency operation)
        - Minor Injuries Units (for low-severity cases, eg. cuts and wounds)
        - GPs (for non-urgent cases, eg. cold and cough)
+       - The specific department/waiting room of the A&E site (eg. Waiting Room Number: 2).

-- Visual Cues and Navigation
+<h4>Visual Cues and Navigation</h4>
 <p>At airports, passengers benefit from clear signage and real-time updates that guide them seamlessly to their respective gates or terminals, even if they’ve never been to the airport before.
 Key features include:</p>

- - Location-Specific Information: Announcements and digital screens provide real-time details on flight schedules, boarding times, delays, and directions to amenities or services.
+ - Location-Specific & Real Time Information: Announcements and digital screens provide real-time details on flight schedules, boarding times, delays, and directions to amenities or services.
  - Minimalistic Presentation: Only the essential information is displayed to avoid overwhelming passengers, with messages like:
     - “Now Boarding: Gate 12”
     - “Flight Delayed: Check Back at 2:00 PM”

-- Applying to the A&E
+<h4>Applying to the A&E</h4>
-<p>We can adopt a similar approach to guide patients efficiently, ensuring they are directed to the appropriate facility or service with minimal confusion.
-Clear signage and real-time updates would provide patients with the necessary details at key decision points, such as entrances, waiting areas, or mobile apps.</p>
+<p>We can adopt a similar approach to guide patients efficiently, ensuring they are directed to the appropriate site or department with minimal confusion.
+Clear signage and real-time updates would provide patients with the necessary details at key decision points, such as entrances, waiting areas, near cafes.</p>

+### NOTE: Create sample screen Display for the Site including Current Time

-<p>Examples of Minimalistic Messages</p>
+<p>Examples of Minimalistic Messages: </p>

  1. For Redirection to Minor Injury Units (MIUs):
     - “Minor Injuries: Faster Care Available at MIU.
 Distance: 5 Miles | Travel Time: 10 Minutes”
  2. For Severe Cases in A&E:
     - “Critical Cases: Emergency Care Available at A&E Level 2.
 Proceed to the Red Zone for Immediate Assistance.”
  3. General Guidance for Patients:
-    - “Wait Time Update: MIU: 15 Minutes | A&E: 2 Hours.”
+    - “Departments: MIU: 15 mins Wait Time | ED: 120 mins Wait Time.”
     - “Priority Lane for Elderly and First-Time Visitors: Follow the Blue Signs.”
  4. Entrance Signage Example:
-    - “Where to Go?”
+    - “Where to Go - ”
-       - MIU: Non-Critical Injuries (Shorter Wait Time)
+       - MIU: "Non-Critical Injuries (30 mins Wait Time)"
-       - A&E: Critical Conditions (Immediate Care for Emergencies)
+       - A&E: "Critical Conditions (5 mins Wait Time)"

 <h3>Reasons for this approach: </h3>

- - Clarity: By keeping the messages concise and relevant, patients can easily decide where to go, much like passengers at an airport following signs to their gates.
+ - <b>Clarity:</b> By keeping the messages concise and relevant, patients can easily decide where to go, much like passengers at an airport following signs to their gates.
- - Efficiency: Location-specific and real-time updates ensure patients are redirected dynamically, reducing congestion and wait times.
+ - <b>Efficiency:</b> Location-specific and real-time updates ensure patients are redirected dynamically, reducing congestion and wait times.
- - Trust: Providing transparent updates on wait times and distances builds confidence in the system, encouraging patients to make informed decisions.
+ - <b>Trust:</b> Providing transparent updates on wait times and distances builds confidence in the system, encouraging patients to make informed decisions.

 <h3>Anticipatory Resource Allocation</h3>

 <p>At airports, the number of open service counters is dynamically adjusted based on passenger inflow, ensuring efficiency and minimizing wait times.
 A&E departments can similarly optimize resource allocation by predicting patient inflow patterns and adjusting staffing and resources accordingly.</p>

-<p>Using Historical Data for Demand Prediction</p>
+<h4>Using Historical Data for Demand Prediction</h4>

  - By analyzing historical data, we can identify trends and seasonal patterns in patient demand.
     - Example Patterns: